 - Happiness score: 6.199

 With high salaries and a thriving expat community, this Persian Gulf nation off the eastern coast of Saudi Arabia, enjoys widespread financial stability and a large degree of wealth.
-On top of that, a new law this year mandates a national health care insurance system for every resident.
+On top of that, a new law in 2018 mandates a national health care insurance system for every resident.